Designed for Thermo

 - However, only VOCs with substantial vapor pressures are routinely detected in real time.
 To a great extent, this is caused by poor handling of low volatility species.

-Optimized for the analysis of low volatility molecules in the gas phase, it builds upon the high ionization efficiency of Sencondary Electro-Spray Ionization (SESI).
-Compatible with high performance commercial mass spectrometers, SUPER SESI detects larger molecules, more relevant from a biological standpoint
+Compatible with high performance commercial mass spectrometers, SUPER SESI detects larger molecules, more relevant from a biological standpoint.

 Detecting low volatility species

 Low volatility species are present at very low concentrations.
-Detecting them requires very good Limits of Detection.
+To detect them, very good Limits of Detection are needed.
+SUPER SESI allows to achieve it by the following improvements:

 Improving the ionization efficiency: generating more ions for a given amount of sample.